 The MSW curriculum coursework and field education has two components:

-The foundation curriculum is made up of 9 courses and a generalist field practicum.
+The foundation curriculum is made up of 33 credits and a generalist field practicum.
 These must be successfully completed before moving on to the concentration curriculum.

 In the courses students are introduced to social work as a profession and will learn both historical and contemporary theories, issues, and practice methods relating to both the individual, groups, and the environment.

 The generalist field practicum requires 420 hours completed concurrently with enrollment in 2 integrative fieldwork seminar courses (SWK 530 and 535).
 The full foundation curriculum is required of all students, with the exception of those admitted with advanced standing.